Exploration & Survival

 6Foraging Accident.
 While foraging for food, your companion touched something they shouldn’t have.
 The creature who rolled the lowest result on the Food Forage Survival Action receives a Long-Term Madness.
 If no one took the Forage (Food) Survival Action, suffer the complication above instead.

 7-8Starvation.
 Food is more scarce than you would like.
-Every creature in your party must make a DC 15 + 2 for every consecutive day with a Food complication before this Constitution (Resilience) ability check or gain 1 level of Fatigue, plus an additional level for every increment of 5 they failed by.
+Every creature in your party must make a DC 15 + 2 for every consecutive day with a Food complication before this Constitution (Resilience) ability check or gain 1 level of Exhaustion, plus an additional level for each increment of 5 the check failed by.

 9-10Deplete Supplies.
 Your food stores are heavily depleted.
 Reduce the efficiency of Food Supplies by 10.
 If your Food Supplies were less than 10, also gain the complication above.